Klosmi/html-basics/JS-basic.md

 - 💡 all the keys are converted into strings (except symbols)
   - eg.:
-    *so number as a key, boolean as a key, etc. are all strings, not numbers booleans, etc.*
+    *so number as a key, boolean as a key, etc. are all strings, not numbers, booleans, etc.*
     ```
     const days = {
       1 : "Monday",